pu2clr/SI4735/README.md

 1. Open Source.
 It is free.
 You can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
 See [MIT License](https://pu2clr.github.io/SI4735/#mit-license) to know more.
-2. Built based on [AN332 SI47XX PROGRAMMING GUIDE](https://www.silabs.com/documents/public/application-notes/AN332.pdf) and __AN332 REV 0.8 UNIVERSAL PROGRAMMING GUIDE AMENDMENT FOR SI4735-D60 SSB AND NBFM PATCHES__;
+2. Built based on [AN332 SI47XX PROGRAMMING GUIDE (REV 1.0)](https://www.silabs.com/documents/public/application-notes/AN332.pdf) and __AN332 REV 0.8 UNIVERSAL PROGRAMMING GUIDE AMENDMENT FOR SI4735-D60 SSB AND NBFM PATCHES__;
 3. C++ Language and Object-oriented programming.
 You can easily extend the SI4735 class by adding more functionalities.
 See [Customizing PU2CLR Arduino Library](https://pu2clr.github.io/SI4735/#customizing-pu2clr-arduino-library);
 4. Available on Arduino IDE (via Manage Libraries).
 Easy to install and use.
 See [Library Installation](https://pu2clr.github.io/SI4735/#library-installation);
 5. Cross-platform.
 You can compile and run this library on most of board available on Arduino IDE (Examples: ATtiny85, boards based on ATmega328 and ATmega-32u4, ATmega2560, ARM Cortex, STM32, Arduino DUE, ESP32 and more).
 See [Boards where this library has been successfully tested](https://pu2clr.github.io/SI4735/#boards-where-this-library-has-been-successfully-tested);